iSEE/iSEE/README.md

 ## Miscellaneous

-:white_check_mark: The `iSEE` user interface continually tracks the code corresponding to all visible plotting panels.
+:white_check_mark: The _iSEE_ user interface continually tracks the code corresponding to all visible plotting panels.
 This code is rendered in a [shinyAce](https://cran.r-project.org/web/packages/shinyAce/index.html) text editor and can be copy-pasted into R scripts for customization and further use.

-## Want to try `iSEE`?
+## Want to try _iSEE_?

-We set up an instance of iSEE running on the `allen` dataset at those addresses:
+We set up instances of _iSEE_ applications running on diverse types of datasets at those addresses:

 - http://shiny.imbei.uni-mainz.de:3838/iSEE
 - https://marionilab.cruk.cam.ac.uk/iSEE_allen